DeepakVadgama/deepakvadgama.github.io/_posts/blog/2015-03-22-roger-federer.md

 excerpt: About Roger Federer, after his loss at Wimbledon 2008
 ---

-I recent found this long lost article about Roger Federer (after his loss to Rafael Nadal in Wimbledon Open 2008).
-Being a fan myself, I found this article mirroring my feelings.
+I recently found this long lost article about Roger Federer's loss to Rafael Nadal in Wimbledon Open 2008.
+Being a fan myself, I found it mirroring my feelings.

-The below article is not written by me.
+The article is not written by me.
 I couldn't find the link to the original.

 ----